islas/hpc-workflows/tutorials/AdvancedRunOption_join_hpc.md

 Note : A heterogeneous submission would be possible to inject (very poorly) via override as so :

 `{"select":{"-l ":{"select":3,"mem":"128GB","ncpus":128,"mpiprocs":"128+1:mem:48GB:ncpus:64:mpiprocs:64+1:...",}}}`

+Note : When using the `-j` option you may also use the `-jn` / `--joinName` option to manually specify the joined test's name rather than using the default `"joinHPC_<all tests concatenated>"` which may be overly long for many tests.

 ```python